Relative Facts of Relational Quantum Mechanics are Incompatible with Quantum Mechanics: Introduction

-We should emphasize that our proof is based on the definition of relative facts within the RQM framework, and that it does not apply to relative facts as might be defined within the framework of QBism \cite{Pienaar.A.21}.
+We should emphasize that our proof in this work is based on the definition of relative facts within the RQM framework, and that it does not apply to relative facts as might be defined within the framework of QBism \cite{Pienaar.A.21}.
 The primary difference is that a relative fact in QBism refers to the statement of beliefs of an agent, and it is natural to expect differences between agents, which need not imply inconsistencies.
 In contrast, relative facts in Relational Quantum Mechanics refer to properties of a physical system $S$ with which $A$ interacts.

-{\it Outline of the paper.} In Section II, we briefly review selected features of RQM.
-We then present the GHZ proof against relative facts in Section III.
-The proof is self-contained; familiarity with the earlier proofs is not assumed.
-In Section IV (Further Remarks) we emphasize the compatibility of mathematical steps in our proof with the rules of Relational Quantum Mechanics, and we argue that relative facts are a form of hidden variables.
-In the Appendix, we review the historical origins of extended Wigner's Friend scenarios.
+{\it Outline of the paper.} In Section 2, we review the postulates of RQM and comment on the tension with quantum mechanics.
+In Sec.
+3, we lay out the ground rules and assumptions to be followed in the proof of the GHZ contradiction.
+The proof itself is presented in Sec.
+4. It is self-contained; familiarity with the earlier GHZ-type reasonings is not assumed.
+In Section 5 (Further Remarks) we demonstrate the compatibility of mathematical steps in our proof with the rules of Relational Quantum Mechanics, and we argue that relative facts are a form of hidden variables.
+In Appendix A, we review the historical origins of extended Wigner-Friend scenarios, and in B, we discuss a recent amendment to RQM.